 The Company's unaudited condensed statements of operations include a presentation of loss per share for ordinary shares subject to redemption in a manner similar to the two-class method of income per share.
-Net income per share, basic and diluted for Class A ordinary shares for three months ended March 31, 2021 is calculated by dividing the gain on marketable securities, dividends and interest held in Trust Account of approximately \$17,000, by the weighted average number of Class A ordinary shares outstanding for the periods.
+Net income per share, basic and diluted for Class A ordinary shares is calculated by dividing the gain on marketable securities, dividends and interest held in Trust Account, by the weighted average number of Class A ordinary shares outstanding for the periods.

-Net loss per share, basic and diluted for Class B ordinary shares for the three months ended March 31, 2021 is calculated by dividing the net loss of approximately \$2.2 million, less net income attributable to Class A ordinary shares of approximately \$17,000, resulting in a net loss of approximately \$2.2 million, by the weighted average number of Class B ordinary shares outstanding for the periods.
+Net loss per share, basic and diluted for Class B ordinary shares is calculated by dividing the net loss, less net income attributable to Class A ordinary shares, resulting in a net loss, by the weighted average number of Class B ordinary shares outstanding for the periods.